Local Neighborhood Features for 3D Classification: Experimental Results

-Table~\ref{tab3} shows the impact of radius normalized distance and directional vector concatenation to neighborhood features in the PointNeXt model trained on all four subsets of the 3DGroceyr100 dataset (without colors).
+Table~\ref{tab2} shows a comparable overall improvement in the classification accuracy of the PointNeXt model trained on the ModelNet40 dataset.
+Most recent models are saturated with ModelNet40 results (in the range of 93-94), and an improvement of 0.2\% is good.
+Table~\ref{tab3} shows the impact of radius normalized distance and directional vector concatenation to neighborhood features in the PointNeXt model trained on all five subsets of the 3DGroceyr100 dataset~\cite{sheshappanavar2024benchmark} (without colors).
+Improvements in classification accuracy on synthetic and real-world datasets show the broad applicability of the additional features and the novelty of our work.